 - All children are helped to wash their hands after they have used the toilet.
 This is to teach the child good hygiene practice.

 - If a child should have a toileting accident or need a nappy change, a member of staff will change the child wearing gloves and an apron.
-The wet clothes are placed in a bag and the nappies disposed of appropriately, telling the parents/carers about it when the child is collected.
+The wet clothes are placed in a bag and the nappies disposed of appropriately.
+All changes are recorded in our daily care log and parents are informed about this change at collection time.

 The children are supervised by staff at all times.
 Safety is of paramount importance.
 Safety checks of the premises both indoors and outdoors are made before each session.
 The internal door is locked during the session and a member of staff is at the door during the children’s arrival and departure at Nursery.
 We operate a password system if anyone unknown to the Nursery staff is collecting a child.
 The parents/carers decide on this password and record it on their child’s registration form.

-A register is completed on children’s arrival and is updated throughout the session, recording late arrivals and early leavers.
+- A register is completed on children’s arrival and is updated throughout the session, recording late arrivals and early leavers.
 A staff register is also kept.
 Visitors to the Nursery are required to sign in the visitor’s book and record their time of arrival and departure.
+When guidelines require, Ladybird Pre-School Nursery has a QR code for visitors to scan.

 When a child becomes ill at the Nursery our policy is: